rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-13-diffusion-density.md

 Our findings show that log-density in image models correlates strongly with the amount of detail in the image.
 Higher likelihood samples tend to exhibit fewer details, often appearing smooth or even cartoon-like.
 Conversely, lower likelihood samples are richer in detail, capturing complex textures and structures.

 An interesting observation <citation> is that simply rescaling the latent code (e.g., scaling the noise at the start of the sampling process) changes the amount of detail in the generated image.
-In <d-cite key="karczewski2025devildetailsdensityguidance"></d-cite>, we provide a theoretical explanation for this phenomenon using a concept we call **Score Alignment**.
+In <d-cite key="karczewski2025devildetailsdensityguidance"></d-cite>, we provide a theoretical explanation for this phenomenon using a concept we call Score Alignment, which directly ties the scaling of the latent code to changes in log-density.

 #### Score Alignment

-Score alignment measures the angle between the score function at \(t = T\) (the noise distribution) and the score function at \(t = 0\) (the data distribution).
-If the angle is always acute, scaling the latent code at \(t = T\) changes \(\log p_0(x_0)\) in a monotonic way, explaining the relationship between scaling and image detail.<d-footnote> If the angle is always obtuse, the reverse relationship between logpT and logp0 holds. </d-footnote> Remarkably, we show that this alignment can be measured without explicitly knowing the score function for all intermediate timesteps.
+Score alignment measures the angle between the score function at \(t = T\) (the noise distribution) pushed forward via the flow to \(t = 0\), and the score function at \(t = 0\) (the data distribution).
+If the angle is always acute, scaling the latent code at \(t = T\) changes \(\log p_0(x_0)\) in a monotonic way, explaining the relationship between scaling and image detail.<d-footnote> If the angle is always obtuse, the reverse relationship between logpT and logp0 holds. </d-footnote> Remarkably, we show that this alignment can be measured without explicitly knowing the score function.

 ### Density Guidance: A Principled Approach to Controlling Log-Density